adamggrim/Moonbeam/README.md

 `Moonbeam` is a Swift package for color sliders with floating color previews.

-For a given hue range on a color spectrum, `Moonbeam` lets you bend saturation or brightness in specific sections.
-It also supports gradients and customizable presentation options.
+For a given hue range, `Moonbeam` lets you bend saturation or brightness in specific sections.
+It also supports gradients and custom thumb styles.

 ## Requirements